Buffalo (bison) is an excellent alternative to industrially produced meat from domestic livestock.

 Health Benefits of Bison

-Research on CLA is showing evidence that CLA has the potential to reduce the risk of cancer, obesity, diabetes, and a number of immune disorders.
+Is showing evidence that CLA has the potential to reduce the risk of cancer.

 It also has high concentrations of selenium, a natural trace element that acts as a mood elevator.